naumovic/vergeco/content/pages/home.md

 ---
 # Growth & Digital Product Specialist

 I'm Mihajlo.
-I'm a consultant who helps companies grow by offering my services and leveraging other freelancers and experts.
+I'm a consultant.
+I help companies grow by offering my services and leveraging other freelancers and experts.

+> ### Do you need more customers?
+Would you like to be able to understand where those customers are coming from?
+Do you want to convert your customers into more revenue for your business?

-We work with your company hands-on, focusing on finding ways to deliver better results from your marketing and sales funnel.
+We work with your company hands-on, by finding ways to deliver better results from your marketing and sales funnel.

-> Do you need more customers?
->
-> Would you like to know and understand where those customers are coming from?
->
-> Do you want to convert those customers into more revenue?
+## Our focus

-We find ways to fine tune business performance by optimising most crucial elements which get more traction.
+We look to fine tune performance by optimising most crucial elements within your business which will get more traction:

-# Our focus

-* Having right people on board
+* Having the right people on your team
 * Your brands' digital presence
 * Syncing sales process with digital presence
 * Operational structure which supports growth